a contract binding one party into the service of another

 “You’d better quit talking that jungle talk,” Polly

-become similar to one's environment
+become like one's environment

 The next three months were hot, confusing, and miserable as Amari tried to